gilatoes/arduino-optiga-trust-x/README.md

 3) if neither Object ID nor raw public key were specified, the function will use a default Object ID with manufacturer public key certificate.

 ### generateKeypair
-calculateSignVerifySign demonstrates methods for keypair generation, either with a private key export, or without.
+generateKeypair example is a OPTIGA™ Trust X toolbox feature that demonstrates ECC256 keypair generation.
+The private key can either be exported in plaintext or held within the security controller.
-In the latter case the developer should specify the Object ID of the private key.
+If the private key is to be stored in the security controller, the example should be modified to specify the destination Object ID.
+The generated key pair can be used for cryptographic operations.

 ### One-Way Authentication
 one-way authentication example is used to verify the authenticity of OPTIGA™ Trust X chip.
 It makes use of OPTIGA™ Trust X chip crypto functions to implement the authentication function.